NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 ```

 ### Use Fine-Grained Tokens

+Fine grained tokens *must* only be used if the GitHub token can not be used.

 - Create custom GitHub Apps with limited scopes when possible
 - Use repository-scoped tokens instead of organization-wide tokens